About the New MLA Style

 - No More Underlining!
 MLA now recommends italicizing titles of independently published works (books, periodicals, films, etc).

 - No More URLs!
 While website entries will still include authors, article names, and website names, when available, MLA no longer requires URLs.
-Writers are, however, encouraged to provide a URL if the citation information does not lead readers to easily find the source.
+Add a URL ONLY if you cannot find the item using a Google search.

 - Publication Medium.
 Every entry receives a medium-of-publication marker.
 Most entries will be listed as Print or Web, but other possibilities include Performance, DVD, or TV.
 Most of these markers will appear at the end of entries; however, markers for Web sources are followed by the date of access.